mtchlorence/mtchlorence/README.md

 - 🧩 Loves solving puzzles
 - ☕ Runs on coffee and curiosity
 - 🌍 Trying to grow a little every day
-- 🐶 Proud furmum of five *kiddogs* — they’re my daily dose of chaos and comfort
+- 🐶 Proud furmum of seven *kiddogs* — they’re my daily dose of chaos and comfort

 ---